 I discovered a moderately priced iron (the one I use presently) made by Black & Decker that also provides the volume of steam needed to flatten my cotton shirts.
 It is the Black & Decker Allure (D3030).
 This professional iron retails for around $40 and offers the same steam power as pricier models from Rowenta and Shark (1600 Watts steam rating).
 It’s an excellent bargain that can compete with steam irons three times its price.

 Good Housekeeping rated the digital version of this iron (The Black & Decker D2030, selling for $45 on Amazon.com) as the best bargain steam iron in a recent review of 27 steam irons (including Rowenta and Shark steam irons).
 The only meaningful differences between the Black and Decker Allure and the D2030 are the digital temperature controls and display.
 If you can live without the digital gadgets, then buy the Black & Decker Allure (D3030).
 It has the same specs at a slightly better price.

-Honestly, this is the real secret to a well-pressed all-cotton shirt.
+This is the secret to a well-pressed all-cotton shirt!
 Get an iron that delivers lots and lots of steam!
 It is the steam, not pressure or starch that will remove those stubborn wrinkles.
 A tiny bit of starch will give you a crisper finish, but the secret to a wrinkle-free cotton shirt is lots of steam!
 Look for a steam iron that offers 1500-1800 watts of power.
 Keep in mind that these are irons that you should not allow children to use.
 1500 watts of steam can scald your skin pretty quickly if you’re careless.
 Now that you got the right steam iron lets move on to the next step in ironing a cotton dress shirt: